digaoddc/cloud-init/README.md

 # Cloud Init
-This project allows you to easily test a Cloud Init configuration with `EC2 ` DataSource.
+This project allows you to easily test a Cloud Init configuration with `EC2 ` DataSource, change `user data` and see the results right away .

 ## Usage
 It depends on `Vagrant` as a dependency, so make sure to install it .